 The UK electric car grant explained

-In the UK, new electric cars are eligible for a plug-in car grant.
+In the UK, new electric cars are eligible for the plug-in car grant.
 This sees the Government put money towards the purchase of zero-emissions vehicles, forming a cash incentive for buyers to switch to electric cars and vans.

 How does it work?

-However, changes to the plug-in car grant mean that Category 2 and 3 vehicles (exclusively plug-in hybrids) are no longer eligible for Government support, while the discount available for Category 1 cars has shrunk from £4,500 to £3,500.
+However, changes introduced in 2018 meant that Category 2 and 3 vehicles (exclusively plug-in hybrids) were no longer eligible for Government support.
+Nowadays only Category 1 cars qualify, although the term 'Category 1' has now been dropped.

 The plug-in car grant now covers:

-35% of the purchase price of a brand-new Category 1 car (up to a maximum of £3,500)
+35% of the purchase price of a brand-new car (up to a maximum of £3,500)

 How do I apply for the plug-in car grant?

-In short, you don’t.
+You don’t.
 This process is handled by the dealership selling the car, rather than the customer buying.
 Most dealerships will make it clear exactly what the eligible car’s price was before and after the grant, so you can tell exactly how much you’ve saved in the process.